Skip to main content

 Employee benefits in Kenya encompass the supplementary compensation and protections beyond basic salaries that employers provide to their workforce.
 These benefits, which include healthcare insurance, paid leave, maternity and paternity leave, retirement plans, and childcare benefits, are essential for fostering employee well-being and satisfaction.
 They not only enhance job security and morale but also play a crucial role in talent retention strategies for employers.

 • Legal Framework: Kenya’s Employment Act guarantees fundamental rights for all employees, ensuring fair labor practices, protection from coercion and exploitation, timely payment of wages, and guidelines for employment relationships and termination procedures.
-The minimum wage varies by industry, employment type, and location, starting at KES 13,572.90 per month as of 2022.
+Minimum wages vary by industry, occupation, and location under the applicable wage orders.

-• Regulatory Framework: Additional regulatory frameworks such as the Labor Institutions Act, Occupational Safety and Health Act, and National Social Security Fund Act further safeguard employees’ rights and welfare.
-These laws establish standards for remuneration, workplace safety, and social security contributions, ensuring comprehensive protection for workers across various sectors.
+• Regulatory Framework: Additional regulatory frameworks such as the Labour Institutions Act, Occupational Safety and Health Act, Work Injury Benefits Act, National Social Security Fund Act, and the new social health framework further safeguard employees’ rights and welfare.

 • Mandatory Benefits: Kenyan law mandates certain employee benefits, which employers must include in their benefits programs before offering any voluntary benefits.
-These mandatory benefits include annual leave, pension contributions, national holidays, sick leave, maternity and paternity leave, and mandatory deductions for healthcare and social security.
+These mandatory benefits include annual leave, pension contributions, public holidays, sick leave, maternity and paternity leave, housing or house allowance, and mandatory deductions for healthcare and social security.

 Work Permit in Kenya